-Similar to the form above (IR56F), this form pertains to employees who are about to leave the company.
-If your employee is a foreigner (or not) and he/she is leaving Hong Kong after the cessation of employment, you will need to submit this form one month before the expected departure date of this employee.
+So, if your employee is a foreigner (or not) and he/she is leaving Hong Kong after the cessation of employment, you will need to submit this form one month before the expected departure date of this employee.

 Once the “Letter of Release” is granted, the employer may request for it and then make the final payment (previously withheld) to this leaving employee.

-The forms above are just a few of many.
 As an employer in Hong Kong, there are many obligations to fulfil.
 However, there are tools (even free ones!) that may help you navigate through Hong Kong’s payroll and tax regulations.

 Talenox ensures that you never miss out on these obligations.
-With the four tax forms available on our platform, we can help to auto-prepare these forms according to your employee records and salary details.
+With the five tax forms available on our platform, we can help to auto-prepare these forms according to your employee records and salary details.
 You can then file or upload the forms electronically via IRD, or print them out for mailing.
 Payroll and tax records are always kept in our system for your reference.

 Our price plans start at HKD$0.
 With a Talenox FREE Plan (it’s really free), you may generate and export Form IR56B for free.